Maria Almeida

 OverviewAI-generated summary

-Her recent publications highlight her contributions to understanding the impact of mitochondrial function, reactive oxygen species, and NAD+ levels on bone cells during aging and estrogen deficiency.
-She has also published on refining the identification of mesenchymal cell types involved in bone formation and the molecular mechanisms regulating osteoclast gene expression.
-Almeida's scholarship metrics include an h-index of 54, with over 156 publications and 11,482 citations.
-She actively collaborates with researchers at the University of Arkansas for Medical Sciences, including Charles A. O’Brien, Elena Ambrogini, Olivia Reyes‐Castro, and Hayley M. Sabol.
+Her federally funded research includes projects examining the mechanisms of decreased bone formation with aging, funded by the NIH/National Institute on Aging, and investigating the antagonism of RANKL signaling by estrogen in osteoclasts, supported by the NIH/National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+Almeida also leads a research group focused on refining the identification of mesenchymal cell types associated with murine bone, and studies how RANK ligand influences osteoclast gene expression.
+Her scholarship metrics include an h-index of 54, with 152 total publications and over 11,000 citations.
+She frequently collaborates with researchers at the University of Arkansas for Medical Sciences, including Charles A. O’Brien, Elena Ambrogini, Olivia Reyes‐Castro, and Hayley M. Sabol.

 Metrics